klbowman/ExcelHomework/README.md

 ### Installing

 * Clone this repository to your desktop.
-* Navitage to the home directory and open DataAnalysis.xlsx.
+* Navigate to the home directory and open DataAnalysis.xlsx.

 ### Data Sources